Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dementia with Levy bodies is a chronic loss of cognitive functions, characterized by the appearance of intracellular inclusions called Lewy bodies in the cytoplasm of cortical neurons.
-The disease is characterized by a progressive violation of memory, speech, praxis, thinking.
+Dementia with Lewy bodies is a chronic loss of cognitive function characterized by the appearance of intracellular inclusions called Lewy bodies in the cytoplasm of cortical neurons.
+The disease is characterized by progressive impairment of memory, speech, praxis, and thinking.

-Distinctive clinical features of dementia with Lewy bodies are fluctuations in mental status, transient states of confusion, hallucinations (most often visual), increased sensitivity to neuroleptics.
-Dementia with Levi bodies is more common in men than in women.
-Progression of the disease can be more rapid than with Alzheimer's disease.
+Distinctive clinical features of dementia with Lewy bodies include fluctuations in mental status, transient confusional states, hallucinations (usually visual), and increased sensitivity to neuroleptics.
+Dementia with Lewy bodies is more common in men than in women.
+Progression of the disease may be more rapid than in Alzheimer's disease.

 Pathogenesis

-Pathomorphologically, dementia with Lewy bodies is characterized by the presence of changes characteristic of Parkinson's disease (BP) in combination with changes in the Alzheimer's type or without them.
-In dementia with Levi bodies, Levy bodies are identified in cortical neurons in combination with senile plaques or without Alzheimer's type changes.
-The term "dementia with Levy bodies" was proposed in 1995 by the International Workshop on this issue.
-Previously, the disease was designated as a disease of diffuse Levy bodies, senile dementia with Levy bodies, a variant of Alzheimer's disease with Levi bodies.
+Pathologically, dementia with Lewy bodies is characterized by the presence of changes characteristic of Parkinson's disease (PD) in combination with or without Alzheimer's-type changes.
+In dementia with Lewy bodies, Lewy bodies are detected in cortical neurons in combination with senile plaques or without Alzheimer's-type changes.
+The term "dementia with Lewy bodies" was proposed in 1995 by the International Working Conference on this problem.
+Previously, the disease was referred to as diffuse Lewy body disease, senile dementia with Lewy bodies, and a variant of Alzheimer's disease with Lewy bodies.

-Cortical Levi bodies - the main pathomorphological sign of dementia with Lewy bodies - are detected in 15-25% of patients with dementia.
-Pathomorphological studies show that in patients with dementia with Levi bodies, it is often clinically wrong to diagnose Alzheimer's disease.
+Cortical Lewy bodies, the main pathological feature of dementia with Lewy bodies, are found in 15-25% of patients with dementia.
+Pathological studies show that patients with dementia with Lewy bodies are often clinically misdiagnosed as having Alzheimer's disease.

-Disease diffuse Lewy bodies (BDTL) is manifested by dementia, psychotic disorders and extrapyramidal (parkinsonism) symptoms.
-The combination of dementia, characterized by fluctuations (sometimes sharp) of its severity, psychotic disorders with transient visual hallucinations (more than 90% of patients), unprovoked by antiparkinsonics, and parkinsonism, manifestations of which do not fit into the diagnostic criteria of Parkinson's disease, should serve as a basis for suspicion of the disease diffuse Levi bodies.
-Disease diffuse bodies Lévy meets more often than is diagnosed.
+Diffuse Lewy Body Disease (DLBD) is characterized by dementia, psychotic disorders, and extrapyramidal (parkinsonism) symptoms.
+The combination of dementia, characterized by fluctuations (sometimes sharp) in its severity, psychotic disorders with transient visual hallucinations (more than 90% of patients) unprovoked by antiparkinsonian drugs, and parkinsonism, the manifestations of which do not fit into the diagnostic criteria of Parkinson's disease, should serve as a basis for suspecting DLBD.
+DLBD is more common than it is diagnosed.

 Initial cognitive impairments are similar to those of other types of dementia.
-However, extrapyramidal symptoms differ from those inherent in Parkinson's disease: for dementia with Levi bodies, tremor does not appear in the early stages of the disease, initially there are axial rigidity and gait disturbances, neurological deficits tend to symmetry.
+However, extrapyramidal symptoms differ from those of Parkinson's disease: in dementia with Lewy bodies, tremor does not appear in the early stages of the disease, axial rigidity and gait disturbances occur initially, and the neurological deficit tends to be symmetrical.

-The periods of the patient's stay in an active state, explainable behavior and orientation can be replaced by periods of confusion and lack of response to the questions asked, which usually last for days and weeks, but are then replaced by the ability to come into contact.
+Periods of the patient being alert, with understandable behavior and orientation may alternate with periods of confusion and unresponsiveness to questions, which usually last for days or weeks, but then give way again to the ability to make contact.

-The memory suffers, but its deficit is mostly due to a change in the level of wakefulness and a violation of attention, rather than a mere violation of the mnestic processes, so the memories of recent events suffer less than a consecutive memory for numbers (the ability to repeat 7 numbers in direct and 5 in the reverse order) .
-Excessive drowsiness is common.
-Visual spatial and visual constructive abilities (tests for designing, drawing clocks, copying figures) suffer more than other cognitive functions.
-Therefore, dementia with Levy bodies can be difficult to differentiate from delirium, and all patients exhibiting the above symptoms should be examined for delirium.
+Memory is affected, but its deficit is caused to a greater extent by changes in the level of wakefulness and attention deficits than by the actual impairment of mnestic processes, so memories of recent events are affected less than sequential memory for numbers (the ability to repeat 7 numbers in forward and 5 in reverse order).
+Excessive sleepiness is common.
+Visual spatial and visual constructive abilities (tests for construction, drawing a clock, copying figures) are affected more than other cognitive functions.
+Therefore, dementia with Lewy bodies can be difficult to differentiate from delirium, and all patients exhibiting the above symptoms should be examined for delirium.

-Visual hallucinations are common and frequent manifestations of the disease, in contrast to benign hallucinations in Parkinson's disease.
-Auditory, olfactory and tactile hallucinations are less typical.
+Visual hallucinations are common and frequent, unlike the benign hallucinations of Parkinson's disease.
+Auditory, olfactory, and tactile hallucinations are less common.

-In 50-65% of patients there is delirium, which is complex, bizarre, which differs from Alzheimer's disease, in which there is often a simple delirium of persecution.
-Typically, vegetative disorders develop with the occurrence of unexplained syncopal conditions.
-Vegetative disorders can occur simultaneously with the appearance of a cognitive deficit or after its occurrence.
-Typical is hypersensitivity to antipsychotics.
+In 50-65% of patients, delusions of a complex, bizarre nature occur, which differs from Alzheimer's disease, in which simple persecutory delusions are more common.
+Vegetative disorders usually develop with the occurrence of unexplained syncopal states.
+Vegetative disorders can occur simultaneously with the appearance of cognitive deficit or after its occurrence.
+Increased sensitivity to antipsychotics is typical.

-The diagnosis is established clinically, however sensitivity and specificity of diagnostics are low.
-The diagnosis is considered (considered) as probable in the presence of 2-3 signs - fluctuations in attention, visual hallucinations and parkinsonism - and as possible in the detection of only one of them.
-Evidence supporting the diagnosis is repeated falls, syncopal conditions and increased sensitivity to antipsychotics.
-The overlapping of symptoms of dementia with Lewy bodies and Parkinson's disease can make it difficult to diagnose.
-In the event that the motor deficiency inherent in Parkinson's disease precedes and is more hostile than cognitive impairment, Parkinson's disease is usually diagnosed.
-If early cognitive impairment and behavior change predominate, a diagnosis of dementia with Levi bodies is established.
+The diagnosis is made clinically, but the sensitivity and specificity of diagnosis are low.
+The diagnosis is considered (taken into account) as probable in the presence of 2-3 signs - attentional fluctuations, visual hallucinations and parkinsonism - and as possible if only one of them is detected.
+Evidence confirming the diagnosis is repeated falls, syncope and increased sensitivity to antipsychotics.
+The overlap of symptoms of dementia with Lewy bodies and Parkinson's disease can complicate the diagnosis.
+If the motor deficit inherent in Parkinson's disease precedes and is more striking than cognitive impairment, the diagnosis of Parkinson's disease is usually made.
+If early cognitive impairment and behavioral changes predominate, the diagnosis of dementia with Lewy bodies is made.

-CT and MRI do not reveal any characteristic changes, but are initially useful for establishing other causes of dementia.
-Positron emission tomography with fluorine-18-labeled deoxy-lyxose and single-photon emission CT (SPECT) with 123 I-FP-CIT (Nw-fluoropropyl-2b-carbomethoxy-Zb- [4-iodophenyl] -tropane) - a fluoroalkyl cocaine derivative It is useful to identify dementia with Lewy bodies, but it is not a routine method of investigation.
-The final diagnosis requires the autopsy of brain tissue.
+CT and MRI are unremarkable but are initially useful in identifying other causes of dementia.
+Fluorine-18-labeled deoxyglucose positron emission tomography and single-photon emission CT (SPECT) with 123 I-FP-CIT (Nw-fluoropropyl-2b-carbomethoxy-3b-[4-iodophenyl]tropane), a fluoroalkyl derivative of cocaine, may be useful in identifying dementia with Lewy bodies but are not routinely used.
+Definitive diagnosis requires brain autopsy.

-Clinical criteria for the diagnosis of disease of diffuse Lewy bodies (BDTL):
+Clinical criteria for the diagnosis of diffuse Lewy body disease (DLBD):

-- Obligatory trait: progressive decrease in cognitive functions in the form of dementia of the frontal-subcortical type
+- Obligatory sign: progressive decline in cognitive functions in the form of frontal-subcortical dementia

-- Additionally, at least 2 of the following 3 signs are required for the probable diagnosis of diffuse Levy's disease and 1 symptom for a possible diagnosis of diffuse Levy's disease:
+- Additionally, at least 2 of the following 3 features are required for a probable diagnosis of diffuse Lewy body disease and 1 feature for a possible diagnosis of diffuse Lewy body disease:

-- fluctuations in the severity of the defect in cognitive functions
+- fluctuations in the severity of cognitive impairment

 - transient visual hallucinations

-- motor symptoms of Parkinson's disease (not associated with taking antipsychotics
+- motor symptoms of parkinsonism (not associated with taking neuroleptics

-To the additional diagnostic criteria for the disease of diffuse bodies, Levy include: increased sensitivity to neuroleptics, repeated falls, syncopal conditions, hallucinations of other modalities.
+Additional diagnostic criteria for diffuse Lewy body disease include: increased sensitivity to neuroleptics, repeated falls, syncopal states, hallucinations of other modalities.

-A reliable diagnosis of Diseases of Levy diffuse bodies is possible only with pathomorphological examination.
+A reliable diagnosis of diffuse Lewy body disease is only possible with a pathomorphological examination.

-Diagnosis of the disease of diffuse Lewy bodies is considered unlikely in the presence of symptoms of a stroke, changes in neuroimaging or in the detection of any other brain diseases or somatic diseases that can explain the observed clinical picture.
+The diagnosis of diffuse Lewy body disease is considered unlikely in the presence of symptoms of previous stroke, changes in neuroimaging, or the detection of any other brain or physical diseases that can explain the observed clinical picture.

 How to examine?